1

 VANCOUVER

-Recovery of Gold from Gold Plating Industry Wastewater Using an Agricultural Waste: Hard Shell of Apricot Stones.
-Iranian Journal of Chemical Engineering(IJChE), 2007; 4(1): 21-35.
+Soleimani M., Kaghazchi T. Recovery of Gold from Gold Plating Industry Wastewater Using an Agricultural Waste: Hard Shell of Apricot Stones.
+IJChE, 2007; 4(1): 21-35.